ruby/mspec/README.md

 Ruby implementations in [ruby/spec](https://github.com/ruby/spec).

 MSpec attempts to use the simplest Ruby language features so that beginning Ruby implementations can run the Ruby specs.
+For example, no file from the standard library or RubyGems is necessary to run MSpec.

 MSpec is not intended as a replacement for RSpec.
 MSpec attempts to provide a subset of RSpec's features in some cases and a superset in others.
 It does not